DrRetro2033/Pokemon-Manager/README.md

 Features:
 -
  - Displays Pokémon's PokéDex entry.
- - Shows known moves with pp, power, type, and class.
+ - Shows known moves with pp, power, type, and damage class.
  - Stats chart with base stats and ivs.
  - Drag and drop Pokémon into a blank space or switch positions with another Pokémon.
  - Search for specific Pokémon by nickname, typing, and gender.